 Edinburgh’s Department of Philosophy has a rich history, dating back to the establishment of the University of Edinburgh in 1583.
 Edinburgh’s philosophical research is these days represented by the Eidyn research centre.
-Established in 2012, Eidyn is devoted to showcasing the world-class research that Edinburgh hosts in philosophy and cognate fields, and to developing the impact of this research beyond academia.
+Eidyn is devoted to showcasing the world-class research that Edinburgh hosts in philosophy and cognate fields, and to developing the impact of this research beyond academia.
 Eidyn hosts a range of projects, most of them funded by external research grants, with a particular focus on large collaborative projects that are both international and interdisciplinary.
-Unusually, some of these projects are exclusively devoted to developing impact, and nearly of all of Eidyn projects have some impact/outreach dimension.
+Many of these projects are exclusively devoted to developing impact, and nearly of all of Eidyn projects have some impact/outreach dimension.

 Eidyn hosts a regular programme of research activities, such as conferences, workshop, colloquia, research seminars, and so on.
 These activities span all the major areas of philosophy, with a particular focus on those areas where Edinburgh has distinctive research strengths: